23 June 2016Share

-Message from Associate Vice-Chancellor Professor Jim Nyland: ACU is working with a group of Rohingya young people from refugee backgrounds through soccer and an education program that prepares them for the workforce.
+ACU is working with a group of Rohingya young people from refugee backgrounds through soccer and an education program that prepares them for the work force.

-After a soccer game against ACU students, some of whom played for the ACU football club, the Rohingya youngsters took part in a pilot ‘Skill Up’ program, which was jointly run by ACU and Multicultural Development Association Ltd (MDA) as part of the Migrant Youth Vision Project (MYVP).
+After a soccer game against ACU students, the Rohingya youngsters take part in a pilot ‘Skill Up’ program, which is jointly run by ACU and Multicultural Development Association (MDA) Ltd as part of the Migrant Youth Vision Project (MYVP).

 The MYVP is an initiative led by MDA and is aimed at young people from refugee or migrant background, aged 15-24 who have arrived in Australia less than 5 years ago.